preciofishbone/OmniaDocsG2/using-omnia-feed/omnia-feed-implemenation-example/index.rst

 "Feed" is a Query (Rollup) containing corporate news and local news, with sign-off request applicable for the user, also shown.

-At the top there are a number of Sign-off requests that needs the user's attention, for example:
+At the top there are a number of Sign-off requests that needs the user's attention.
+Here's an example with the actions needed for one of the sign-off requests:

 .. image:: omnia-feed-signoff-v7-ex.png